nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_management_flag_register.md

 ## Patient Scenario ##

+End of Life Register

-Whether the patient has been placed on the End of Life Register.
+Whether the patient has been placed on the local end of life register.

 ## 1. Read ##